-Current NM Statute Regarding Home School
+Current NM Statutes Regarding Home School

 B. Maintain records of student disease immunization or a waiver of that requirement; and

-C. Provide instruction by a person possessing at least a high school diploma or its equivalent.
+C. provide instruction by a person possessing at least a high school diploma or its equivalent.

 Two Ways to Notify

 New Mexico Homeschool Freedom History

 Between the advent of compulsory attendance laws and before 1985, families who chose to home school were outside the law.
 They chose to face the possibility of prosecution.

 The first home school law was passed after intense lobbying by brave families who risked identification and potential prosecution in order to establish home education as a legal option.
 Parents were required to have at least a bachelor’s degree or request a waiver, to notify the State Superintendent of Public Instruction of their intent to home school, to provide a calendar of 180 school days annually, to submit their children to the public school system for testing, and to submit a record of immunizations or a waiver.

 In 1993, home school testing requirements were changed to allow supervised administration by home school operators, at sites other than public schools.

 The baccalaureate requirement was dropped in 1993 as well, allowing parents with high school diplomas or GEDs to school their children at home without applying for a waiver.